njlauersdorf/ABPs/README.md

 ## Collaboration

-To collaborate or ask questions, please contact me at: njlauers@live.unc.edu.
+To collaborate or ask questions, please contact me at: njlauersdorf@gmail.com.
 If you wish to use any part of this package in your research, please supply my name in the acknowledgments or cite any of my publications.